MLK Commission presents Youth Comic Con for Literacy - NewsBreak

 The free admission will include free food, music, a panel discussion, various vendors and an appearance from social media sensations and influencers The Wicker Twinz .

-This event is in partnership with Fox 16’s Victory Over Violence campaign.
+This event is in partnership with KARK’s Victory Over Violence campaign .

 Comments / 0